-Travelling is fun, travelling is life and for some people travelling is more than all.
+Travelling is fun, traveling is life and for some people traveling is more than all.
 If you’re an avid traveler, you’ll know how tough it is to find places in the alien lands.
-Thanks to the technology taking over, we have almost everything to make our lives a little more exciting and trouble-free.
+Thanks to technology taking over, we have almost everything to make our lives a little more exciting and trouble-free.
 For those who travel regularly, Google Maps is the best companion to find out new places and reach their destination.
 But what happens when you enter an area with no Internet connectivity?
 Are you doomed?
 No, Google Maps offline is there to save your day!

 - Open Google Maps app on your device.
 Most of the Android devices comes with Google maps installed.
 If you are using an iOS device, then download and install Google maps from the store.